Getting Started with Catalog Ingestion

 Catalog ingestion is the process of submitting your media to Amazon so that it can be surfaced to users.
 You first define all the metadata about your media (movies, tv shows) in a catalog file that conforms to a specific XML schema (the Catalog Data Format, or CDF).

 You then upload this catalog file into an S3 bucket for Amazon to ingest.
-After Amazon ingests your catalog, Amazon runs some de-duplication processes and consolidates your media metadata into one master database of content that can be surfaced to users in unified ways across multiple devices.
+After Amazon ingests your catalog, Amazon runs some de-duplication processes and consolidates your media metadata into one primary database of content that can be surfaced to users in unified ways across multiple devices.

 - How Devices Interface with Ingested Catalog Metadata